Company Logo - Home Link

 (15) St. Michael’s Episcopal Church 71 Broad Street/80 Meeting Street

-Here is the ecclesiastical corner of the Four Corners and it is the oldest and the oldest church in Charleston.
-The church was built between 1752 and 1761.
+Here is the ecclesiastical corner of the Four Corners, the oldest church in Charleston.

-St. Michael’s congregation grew out of St. Philip's Episcopal Church a few blocks away.
-In fact, the first St. Philip's church stood at this site from approximately 1681 to 1727.
+St. Michael’s congregation grew out of St. Philip's Episcopal Church, which stood a few blocks away.

-Then in 1751, the congregation split and St. Michael's was built.
 St. Michael's was the city’s focal point of Colonial resistance to the British.
-The church steeple was an easy target for British ship gunners.

-At one point, the congregation had the steeple painted black hoping to decrease its visibility.
-The reverse effect occurred and it was even more visible against the blue sky.
+At one point, the congregation painted the steeple black, hoping to decrease its visibility.

 Continue south on Meeting Street for one block until Tradd Street.
 Turn left and enjoy one of Charleston’s most picturesque and historic streets, with at least 10 homes with landmark status.
-After two blocks you will reach East Bay Street.
-Make a left and walk half-way up the block.
+After two blocks, you will reach East Bay Street.
+Make a left and walk halfway up the block.

 (16) Rainbow Row 79-107 East Bay Street

-Just one look and you know how this stretch of houses along East Bay Street acquired its name.
-This series of row houses, painted in bright colors, dates back to about 1740.
+Just one look, and you know how this stretch of houses along East Bay Street acquired its name.

 You can read in-depth information on these festive houses in our post What is Rainbow Row?